Step-by-Step Tips to Sort, Organize and Declutter Your Closet. Plus, Get a Tax Deductible Donation!

 You will only want to take this deduction if the sum of all of your Itemized Deductions is greater than the Standard Deduction.
 There have been some rule changes for 2018 taxes, so please refer to your accountant and/or Schedule A instructions to ensure you gain some benefit.

 For any donation amount over $500, you need to attach Form 8283.
 You also need to keep a receipt from the charity you gave the property to that shows the organization’s name and address, the date and location of the gift, and a description of the property (in this case the clothes).

-To satisfy this requirement, I recommend doing three things:
+To satisfy this requirement, I recommend doing three things for closet organization:

 1. Take a picture of every item that you are donating.
 For clothing, lay it all out on a table and take pictures from multiple angles to get a good representation.